solliancenet/tech-immersion-data-ai/day2-exp2/README.md

 26. The process above deleted and recreated your Index, Indexer and Skillset, so you may need to select **Indexers** and the **tweet-indexer** on your Azure Search Service blade, and then select **Run** to force the Indexer to run against your tweet data again before attempting to run a search against the index in the next step.

+    > The Indexer **Run** screen does not refresh when the indexer has finished, so you can return to the overview blade of the Search service, and then select **Indexers**.
+Then, you can use the **Refresh** button on the Search service tool bar, next to Search explorer, to refresh the status.
+The **tweet-indexer** will display a status of **Success** when it finishes.

 27. Return to your Azure Search service in the Azure portal and select **Search explorer** on the Search Service toolbar.

     ![The Search explorer button on the Search Service toolbar is highlighted.](media/azure-search-service-toolbar-search-explorer.png "Search Service toolbar")